lizmat/raku-all-modules/gfldex/perl6-typesafe-xhtml-writer/README.md

 It uses [Typesafe::HTML](https://github.com/gfldex/perl6-typesafe-xhtml-writer)
 to guard against lack of quoting of HTML-tags.
 As a dropin-replacement of `HTML::Writer`, it's about 5% slower then the former.
-For now neither `HTML` nor `HTML::utf8-to-htmlentity()` can be overloaded.
-You can replace the entire module to get the same result.
+See below how to "overload" that module, see below.

 [`Typesafe::HTML::Skeleton`](https://raw.githubusercontent.com/gfldex/perl6-typesafe-xhtml-writer/master/lib/Typesafe/XHTML/Skeleton.pm6)
 provides the routine `xhtml-skeleton` that takes instances of `HTML` (the type) as parameters and returns `HTML`.
 The named arguments takes a single or a list of tags of type `HTML` to be added to the header of the resulting XHTML document. `HTML` is a flat eager string that is about 5% slower then without typesafety.
 If you need a DOM use a module that does not focus on speed.

 ## Usage:
 ```